LelioAD/EQM/build.md

 Email [build@eqm.systems](mailto:build@eqm.systems).
 Add your desired role(s) to the email subject.

-Inlcude one or more of the following:
+Below are some recommendations on what to submit.
+Choose any of the following:

 - Your [LinkedIn](https://www.linkedin.com/) profile
 - Resume, OR a brief description of your relevant work history.